-First we construct a scenario in which the sovereign of the conventional creditor country F purchases one-fifth of the monetary hegemon's sovereign debt, such that $X^ = 0.005$, while private investors set a target for their holdings of debt over and above the official holdings of the same amount, such that $\overline{(D_F - X^)} = 0.005$.
-As shown in Panel A of Figure 6, the gross real yield on this debt falls from 1.023 to

-1.012, meaning that the net real yield virtually halves from 2.3% to 1.2%, in line with the 'exorbitant privilege' hypothesis.
+First we construct a scenario in which the sovereign of the conventional creditor country F purchases one-fifth of the monetary hegemon's sovereign debt, such that $X^ = 0.005$, while private investors set a target for their holdings of debt over and above the official holdings of the same amount, such that $(D_F - X^) = 0.005$.
+As shown in Panel A of Figure 6, the gross real yield on this debt falls from 1.023 to 1.012, meaning that the net real yield virtually halves from 2.3% to 1.2%, in line with the 'exorbitant privilege' hypothesis.
 By contrast, country F's real yield increases by 1 percentage point as it needs to tap into domestic savings to finance the investment in reserve assets.

 As shown in Panel B, the terms of trade of the monetary hegemon against the conventional creditor increases by 1.5% in period 0 but falls by 1.4% in period 1 - both relative to symmetric equilibrium.
-This means that the longer term outlook for the real exchange rate of the monetary hegemon weakens, due to the repayment of foreign debt in period 1.
+This means that the longer-term outlook for the real exchange rate of the monetary hegemon weakens, due to the repayment of foreign debt in period 1.
 This is reflected in the increase in the opportunity cost for country F of holding H's debt (Panel D).

 While we observe similar developments for country E, these are less stark.
 This changes when, additionally, we assume the sovereign of that country to purchase one-fifth of H's debt as well, such that $X^{} = 0.005$.
-As also shown in Figure 6, in this scenario the real yield on H's debt approaches zero (0.4%) while the terms of trade strengthens further in period 0 but also weakens further in period 1.
+As also shown in Figure 6, in this scenario the real yield on H's debt approaches zero (0.4%) while the terms of trade strengthen further in period 0 but also weakens further in period 1.
 The opportunity cost of holding this debt increases for both creditor countries.

 In a third scenario we assume that the sovereign of country H collects some of the benefits stemming from the 'exorbitant privilege' by raising its budget deficit in period 0, from 2.5% to 10% of aggregate output, such that G = 0.100.
 As shown in Figure 6, country H's real yield increases from 0.4% to 3.1%, broadly in line with empirical observations.
-Meanwhile its terms of trade (and hence the real exchange rate) strengthen in period 0, though it weakens in period 1 due to the larger debt repayment of foreign debt.
+Meanwhile its terms of trade (and hence the real exchange rates) strengthen in period 0 in order to squeeze enough net exports to liberate the domestic resources needed for government spending.
 As a result, the opportunity cost of holding H's debt increases further, despite the higher yield.
+This means that, on balance, the incentives for carry trade in favour of the hegemon's sovereign debt weaken.